Staff Directory

 Ohio State Football

-Carlos Locklyn is in his first season as Ohio State’s running backs coach.
+Carlos Locklyn completed his second season as Ohio State's running backs coach in 2025.
 He was hired by head coach Ryan Day in April, 2024 after spending the past two seasons at the University of Oregon.

 In addition to his stint at Oregon, Locklyn also coached collegiately at Western Kentucky, Florida State and Memphis.
 A native of Montgomery, Ala., he began his coaching career as the offensive coordinator at four Memphis-area high schools.